hzi-bifo/AMR_benchmarking/README.md

 Bortolaia, Valeria, et al. "ResFinder 4.0 for predictions of phenotypes from genotypes."
 Journal of Antimicrobial Chemotherapy 75.12 (2020): 3491-3500.

+Install ResFinder 4.0 from:

 https://bitbucket.org/genomicepidemiology/resfinder/src/master/

 ## <a name="m"></a> Multi-species
 Nguyen, Marcus, et al. "Predicting antimicrobial resistance using conserved genes."
 PLoS computational biology 16.10 (2020): e1008319.

+Codes are based on:

 https://bitbucket.org/deaytan/data_preparation
 https://bitbucket.org/deaytan/neural_networks/src/master/

+We make modifications on top of their codes, due to the feature generation tool upgradation.
+We make pipelines on top of their python files.
+We rewrite the python codes, changing from Python 2 to Python 3.